Flat bands and $Z_2$ topological phases in a non-Abelian kagome lattice: Introduction

 \section{Introduction}

-Motivated by both fundamental science and technological applications, exploring novel topological states of matter has recently become one of the most exciting research topics in the condensed-matter community~\cite{Wen17RMP}.
-In particular, topological insulators~\cite{Kane10RMP, Qi11RMP, Bansil16RMP, BookTIandTopoSc, ShenBookTI, AsbothBookTI} have attracted a great attention due to their appealing features, e.g., like a conventional insulator, these insulators have an insulating bulk band gap, but host gapless conducting states at the system edge.
+Motivated by both fundamental science and technological applications, exploring novel topological states of matter has recently become one of the most exciting areas of research in the condensed-matter community~\cite{Wen17RMP}.
+In particular, topological insulators~\cite{Kane10RMP, Qi11RMP, Bansil16RMP, BookTIandTopoSc, ShenBookTI, AsbothBookTI} have attracted a great deal of attention due to their appealing features; for example, like a conventional insulator, these insulators have an insulating bulk band gap, but host gapless conducting states at the system edge.
 The edge states are topologically protected by the time-reversal symmetry and thus are robust against any disorder and perturbations that do not destroy the bulk energy gap.
-This remarkable phase is classified based on a $Z_2$ invariant~\cite{KaneMele05PRLz2, Ryu10NJP}, which could be related to the parity of the number of gapless edge states within the bulk gap - any even number of edge states can be shown to be adiabatically connected to a phase with no gapless edge states, thus is topologically trivial; on the other hand, an odd number of edge states can not be connected to a trivial state as long as the band gap is not closed, thus is topologically nontrivial.
+This remarkable phase is classified based on a $Z_2$ invariant~\cite{KaneMele05PRLz2, Ryu10NJP}, which could be related to the parity of the number of gapless edge states within the bulk gap.
+Any even number of edge states can be shown to be adiabatically connected to a phase with no gapless edge states, and thus is topologically trivial.
+In contrast, an odd number of edge states can not be connected to a trivial state as long as the band gap is not closed, and thus is topologically nontrivial.

 As the helical edge states of topological insulators are protected by the time-reversal symmetry, external magnetic fields are not allowed, which otherwise would break the time-reversal symmetry.
 In this case, the intrinsically allowed spin-orbit coupling plays a crucial role in driving the system into the topological phases.
-For example, in the original Kane-Mele model \cite{KaneMele05PRL_QSH}, spin-orbit coupling between second nearest-neighbor is essential to achieve the quantum spin Hall phase.
-Up to now, topological insulators have been studied in a range of two-dimensional lattice models, such as, honeycomb lattice \cite{KaneMele05PRL_QSH}, edge-centered honeycomb lattice \cite{Lan12PRB}, decorated honeycomb lattice \cite{Fiete10PRB_decorateH}, Lieb \cite{Weeks10PRB_Lieb, Goldman11PRA_Lieb} or extended Lieb lattice \cite{Pal19PRB_Lieb}, kagome lattice \cite{Guo09PRB_kagome, Bolens19PRB_kagome}, ruby \cite{Fiete11PRB_ruby} and square-octagon lattice \cite{Fiete10PRB_square_octagon}.
+For example, in the original Kane-Mele model \cite{KaneMele05PRL_QSH}, spin-orbit coupling between next-nearest-neighbors is essential to achieve the quantum spin Hall phase.
+Up to now, topological insulators have been studied in a range of two-dimensional lattice models, such as, honeycomb lattices \cite{KaneMele05PRL_QSH}, edge-centered honeycomb lattices \cite{Lan12PRB}, decorated honeycomb lattices \cite{Fiete10PRB_decorateH}, Lieb \cite{Weeks10PRB_Lieb, Goldman11PRA_Lieb, fengliu_nanolett20} or extended Lieb lattices \cite{Pal19PRB_Lieb}, kagome lattices \cite{Guo09PRB_kagome, wuming_pra10, Bolens19PRB_kagome}, ruby lattices \cite{Fiete11PRB_ruby}, and square-octagon lattices \cite{Fiete10PRB_square_octagon}.